Sir John Keane, 5th Baronet: Family

-He married Lady Eleanor Lucy Hicks-Beach, the eldest daughter of Michael Hicks-Beach, 1st Earl St Aldwyn and his second wife Lady Lucy Fortescue, with whom he had one son and three daughters.
+In 1907, he married Lady Eleanor Hicks Beach, the eldest daughter of Michael Hicks Beach, 1st Earl St Aldwyn and his second wife Lady Lucy Fortescue, with whom he had one son and three daughters.

 National Portrait Gallery

 The UK's National Portrait Gallery includes three photographic portraits of Sir John Keane taken by Bassano's studio on 30 March 1920.